MISP/misp-book/faq/README.md

 **Important** Make sure that you don't remove "tag editor" from sync users, or you'll be stripping tags from synchronized data.

+## How to enable the csv import module?

+In Server Settings & Maintenance -> Plugin Settings -> Import -> set "Plugin.Import_csvimport_enabled" to true.
+Afterwards you'll find the csvimport from within the newly created event: "Populate from..."

+Don't use from the main site ("Import from...").

   <!--
   Comment Place Holder
   -->